jasonbisson/terraform-google-vertex-search/README.md

 - [Terraform][terraform] v0.13
 - [Terraform Provider for GCP][terraform-provider-gcp] plugin v3.0

-### Service Account
+### Deployment Identity roles

-A service account with the following roles must be used to provision the resources of this module:
+A Identity with the following roles must be used to provision the resources of this module:

+- Cloud KMS Admin: `roles/cloudkms.admin` at project level
+- IAM Policy Admin: `roles/iam.securityAdmin` at project level
-- Storage Admin: `roles/storage.admin`
+- Service Usage Admin: `roles/serviceusage.serviceUsageAdmin` at project level

 ### APIs